secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 Kindly note the following when filling in this section:

 1. Contract Duration: Most contracts will be indefinite, unless specified by the Recruiter
     - Probation Period: Use the default or minimum options specified by Remote.
-Please utilize this section of the handbook to determine probation.
+Please utilize the [Probation Section](https://about.gitlab.com/handbook/people-group/contracts-probation-periods/#probation-periods-of-team-members-employed-through-a-peo-or-an-entity) of the handbook to determine probation.
     - For Mexico: When adding a team member to the Remote platform you should select 30 days as a Christmas bonus, not 15.
 1. Type of employee: Full time
 1. Annual Gross salary: as stated in the offer details in GH